COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic: Abstract

+{ In 2020, the COVID-19 pandemic resulted in a rapid response from governments and researchers worldwide - but information sharing mechanisms were sometimes sub-optimal.
+At the time of writing in 2023, while spread tracking has largely ceased, cumulative confirmed deaths approach 7 million, and cumulative excess death estimates range from 18 to 32 million.
+Modern vaccines reduce severity, but immunity wanes fast, and the virus mutates so swiftly that some individuals have contracted multiple cases.
+All observed infection cases - even ones where the acute phase is “mild” - result in invisible cardiovascular damage, even in previously healthy people, and repeated infections increase risk of the long-term consequences known as “Long COVID”.

+Despite this staggering toll, those who work with pandemic-relevant data have faced significant systemic barriers to accessing, sharing or re-using this data.
+In this qualitative study we interview data professionals working with COVID-19-relevant data types, analyse our interview data for content and themes, and report the barriers, successes, and opportunities for improvement.

+We identify four sequential barriers a researcher may encounter: Knowing data exists, being able to access that data, data quality, and ability to share data onwards.
+A fifth barrier, human throughput capacity, is present throughout all four stages.
+Examples of these barriers range from challenges faced by single individuals, to non-existent records of historic mingling / social distance laws, and up to systemic geopolitical data suppression. }

 \begin{policy} Preventing the spread of a global pandemic requires effective, swift access to high-quality and up-to-date data.
-Despite this urgency, non-private and semi-private data are often stored behind access-controlled systems that prevent effective re-use, and human time constraints for access requests result in bottlenecks, especially in high-demand pandemic-instigated scenarios.
+Despite this urgency, data are often stored behind access-controlled systems that prevent effective re-use, and human time constraints for access requests result in bottlenecks, especially in high-demand pandemic-instigated scenarios.
 Even when data can be accessed, poor quality often makes it difficult or impossible for researchers to effectively use this data, and may necessitate lengthy workarounds or "best guesses" to create policy-informing computational models.
-To avoid costly death tolls in future epidemics, we must implement effective computational data-sharing pipelines and permissive re-use policies before another outbreak occurs.
-This paper provides new information that can be used to develop data-sharing policies that will support rapid responses in future pandemics.
+To reduce costly death tolls in the future, we must implement effective computational data-sharing pipelines and permissive re-use policies.
+This paper provides new information that can be used to develop data-sharing policies that will support effective responses in future pandemics. \end{policy} \end{Frontmatter}